drush-ops/drush/README.txt

 COMMANDS
 --------
 Drush ships with a number of commands, but you can easily write your own.
-In fact, writing a drush command is no harder that writing simple Drupal extensions, since drush command files closely follow the structure of ordinary Drupal modules.
+In fact, writing a drush command is no harder than writing simple Drupal modules, since drush command files closely follow the structure of ordinary Drupal modules.

-See example.drush.inc for details on the internals of a drush command file.
+See example.drush.inc for light details on the internals of a drush command file.
+Otherwise, the core commands in drush are good models for your own commands.

 You can put your drush command file in a number of places:

-  - In a folder specified with the include option (see above).
+  - In a folder specified with the --include option (see above).
   - Along with one of your existing modules.
-If your command is related to an existing module, this is the preferred option.
+If your command is related to an existing module, this is the preferred approach.
   - In a .drush folder in your HOME folder.
-Note, that you have to make the .drush folder yourself.
+Note, that you have to create the .drush folder yourself.
   - In the system-wide drush commands folder, e.g. /usr/share/drush/commands

-In any case, it is important that you append it with ".drush.inc", so that drush can find it.
+In any case, it is important that you end the filename with ".drush.inc", so that drush can find it.

 REQUIREMENTS